-1 As of the Q1 2012 report, the Quarterly Report will provide data and charts over a ten year period.
-Note that reported aggregates, especially in 2003-2004, may reflect some delays in the reporting of student loans by servicers to credit bureaus which could lead to some undercounting of student loan balances.
+1 Note that reported aggregates, especially in 2003-2004, may reflect some delays in the reporting of student loans by servicers to credit bureaus which could lead to some undercounting of student loan balances.
 Quarterly data prior to Q1 2003, excluding student loans, will remain available on the Household Credit webpage.